natfarleydev/prd-markdown/markdown/advanced/advancedRaces.markdown

 roleplaying—whether developing a unique personality and style for every character or adopting one as clichéd as a surly dwarf fighter with a huge axe and a tankard of ale.
-The seven player character races in the Pathfinder RPG—dwarves, elves, gnomes, half-elves, half-orcs, halflings, and humans—are no more uniform than are humans in the real world.
-This chapter is meant to offer game rules and options for how to reflect that diversity of attitude, heritage, and experience and how it affects the way the races interact with the various adventuring careers presented in the Pathfinder RPG core rules.
+The seven player character races in the PF RPG—dwarves, elves, gnomes, half-elves, half-orcs, halflings, and humans—are no more uniform than are humans in the real world.
+This chapter is meant to offer game rules and options for how to reflect that diversity of attitude, heritage, and experience and how it affects the way the races interact with the various adventuring careers presented in the PF RPG core rules.

 ## Racial Attitudes

-The following race discussions describe the general attitudes held by each race toward the 11 base classes in the *Pathfinder RPG Core Rulebook* and the six new base classes introduced here in the *Advanced Player's Guide*.
+The following race discussions describe the general attitudes held by each race toward the 11 base classes in the *PF RPG Core Rulebook* and the six new base classes introduced here in the *Advanced Player's Guide*.
 Humans tend to fit easily into every class, while other races favor some occupations much more